omirete/personal-site/README.md

 ## federicogiancarelli.com

-Built with 🐒 using Next.js, Typescript, React, Bootstrap and Sass.
+Built with 🐒 using Typescript, Next.js, React, Bootstrap and Sass.

+Backend: Vercel and Firebase.

 It even has an admin panel to manage its content!